 This simple and easy to make stew offers deep delicious flavour, guaranteed to comfort on a cold day.
 This recipe is not dependant on precision weighing.
 It's very much a recipe you can adjust.
 A hunk of bread to mop up is a must.

-- Heat the vegetable oil on medium or medium/low heat in a large heavy bottomed saucepan (no need for non-stick).
-Add your chopped onion and fry in the oil for 5 minutes, stirring regularly to prevent them from burning or sticking.
+Heat the vegetable oil on medium or medium-low heat in a large heavy bottomed saucepan.
+Add your chopped onion and fry in the oil for 5 minutes, stirring regularly to prevent the onion from burning or sticking.
 More oil will come from chorizo when you add it next.

-- Add chorizo chunks and cook for another 5 mins until the onions are softened and the oils from the chorizo have been released.
-Cooking on a third of your hob ring heat should be good enough.
+Add chorizo chunks and cook over gentle heat until the onions are softened and the fat from the chorizo has been released, about 5 minutes.

-- Add potato chunks, stir in and cover for 2 minutes.
-Prepare stock if not already made up.
+Stir in potato chunks and simmer for another 2 minutes.
+Prepare stock from cubes if not already made up.
 Add a few good grinds of black pepper.
 Pour in stock and stir through.
-The level should reach the top of the chorizo and veg.
-Add more water as you wish.
-Cover and get a good simmer going for 10 minutes, then stir.
+The chorizo and veg should be fully covered with liquid, if necessary, add more water.
+Cover and simmer for 10 minutes, then stir.

 Add beans and stir, then immediately add frozen peas.
 Cover and cook until all the vegetables are cooked through, about 3 to 5 minutes.
 Serve with a hunk of fresh bread.